bioidiap/bob.learn.linear/doc/guide.rst

     [   3.8   -3.7 -100. ]]

-Once the training set has been defined, the overall procedure to train a :py:class:`xbob.learn.linear.Machine` with a :py:class:`xbob.learn.linear.PCATrainer` is simple and shown below.
+Once the training set has been defined, the overall procedure to train a :py:class:`bob.learn.linear.Machine` with a :py:class:`bob.learn.linear.PCATrainer` is simple and shown below.
 Please note that the concepts remains very similar for most of the other `trainers` and `machines`.

 .. doctest::
    :options: +NORMALIZE_WHITESPACE

-   >>> trainer = xbob.learn.linear.PCATrainer() # Creates a PCA trainer
+   >>> trainer = bob.learn.linear.PCATrainer() # Creates a PCA trainer
    >>> [machine, eig_vals] = trainer.train(data)  # Trains the machine with the given data
    >>> print(machine.weights)  # The weights of the returned (linear) Machine after the training procedure [[ 0.002 -0.706 -0.708]